-Anant Raut is a Visiting Fellow at Public Knowledge, focusing on antitrust and net neutrality issues.
+Anant Raut is Counsel to the Senate Judiciary Committee, advising the minority on antitrust and other issues.
 He most recently served in the Obama Administration as Counsel to the past two Assistant Attorneys General for the Department of Justice’s Antitrust Division.
 He managed and advised on approximately half of the civil docket, as well as several long-term joint policy initiatives with sister agency the Federal Trade Commission.
 Part of his duties as a member of the Administration included serving as a special advisor to the Office of Vice President Biden and the President’s National Economic Council on a policy initiative to stimulate market competition and real wage growth for low- and middle-income workers.
 He also served two details in the DOJ’s Office of Privacy and Civil Liberties, where he provided legal counsel on legislatively mandated “backdoors” into encrypted cell phones, and law enforcement’s use of facial recognition databases, among other issues.

 Raut started his career as a staff attorney at the Federal Trade Commission, where he reviewed proposed mergers and acquisitions in the oil and gas and telecommunications industries.
 His work on an investigation into barriers to the sale of contact lenses online led to legislation from Congress mandating prescription portability that now allows wearers to shop around for the best prices for their corrective lenses.